beOn/hcpre/Readme.md

 everything that ends in .dcm), and another to replace the scan number.
 So now what about the subject number?
 This case is a little special.
-Since we want the script to be able to substitute in specific subject numbers, we use a string format specifier here instead of a wildcard.
+Since we want the script to be able to substitute in specific subject numbers, we use a string format specifier here instead of a wild-card.
 In the case of this data, the pattern seems to be ```.../DICOMs/DR<SUBJECT_NUMBER>/SCANS...```, so let's put a string format specifier in place of the subject number: